top of page

 the walls of Lucca, the canal and the mountains beyond

-For our first article about Lucca there couldn’t be a better place to start than Le Mura (the walls) because everything in Lucca begins with these magnificent renaissance era walls that encircle the centro storico and Lucca wouldn’t be the same without them.
+For our first article about Lucca there couldn’t be a better place to start than Le Mura (the walls) because everything in Lucca begins with these magnificent Renaissance era walls that encircle the centro storico and Lucca wouldn’t be the same without them.

 "It’s only when you’re on le Mura that you first fall in love with the city and those who live here who are not natives always remember their first time on the walls and can point to the place where they sat and thought and talked and then decided they had to live here."